Aspirin and Ginkgo: Can You Take Them Together?

 What should you do?

-Be alert for warning signs that warrant immediate evaluation: bruises appearing without injury, prolonged bleeding from minor cuts, persistent nosebleeds, blood in urine or stool, black tarry stools, coughing or vomiting blood, severe sudden headache, vision changes, or sudden weakness on one side.
+Stop ginkgo well in advance of any planned surgery, dental work, biopsy, or epidural injection; ask your clinician how many days ahead they want it stopped.
+Seek prompt medical attention for bruises appearing without injury, prolonged bleeding from minor cuts, persistent nosebleeds, blood in the urine or stool, black tarry stools, coughing or vomiting blood, a severe sudden headache, vision changes, or sudden weakness on one side.

 Which specific products are affected?